JonArbell/jon-arbell-de-ocampo-portfolio-frontend/README.md

 **Welcome to my portfolio frontend repository! 🎉**

 This repository contains the source code and assets for the client-side application of my personal portfolio website.
-While my focus is on backend development, this site showcases how I integrate the frontend with backend technologies to display my skills, projects, and hobbies.
+While my focus is on backend development, I have integrated backend functionality specifically for the "Contact Me" section, while the rest of the site showcases my skills, background, projects, and hobbies.

 ## Features